Winged Foot Golf Club: The Best 36 Hole Golf Club in the World?

 Now I’ve not played at Baltusrol, or the South Course at LACC, but the setting and quality of golf throughout all 36 holes at Winged Foot is something special.

-Along with that, I think it truly has some of the best greens I’ve ever played – and if you’re the type of person who weights your opinion of a course heavily in favor of the green complexes, then you’ll love Winged Foot.
+Along with that, I think it truly has some of the best greens I’ve ever played – and if you’re the type of person who weighs your opinion of a course heavily in favor of the green complexes, then you’ll love Winged Foot.

-It’s clearly a tough ticket to get, and I feel very fortunate to have made two trips there now.
+It’s clearly a tough ticket to get, and I feel very fortunate to have made multipole trips there now.
 But if you’re ever offered the opportunity, I can say without hesitation you should do whatever it takes to make it happen.